cseanburns/systems-librarianship/src/3b-managing-software.md

 By default, the `sudo` command <q>executes a command as the superuser</q> (see `man 8 sudo`).

 The name of the **superuser** account is **root**.
-Th root user can perform administrative tasks that regular users cannot.
+The root user can perform administrative tasks that regular users cannot.
 For security purposes, regular accounts may not add, remove, or update software on a system, nor may they modify most files or directories outside their home directories.
-Using `sudo` allows regular users who have administrative privileges to perform maintenance tasks on our systems by using executing commands as the root user.
+Using `sudo` allows regular users who have administrative privileges to perform maintenance tasks on our systems by executing commands as the root user.
 Some consider this safer than logging in as the root user.

 Not all regular users can use the `sudo` command.